UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week03/lecture02p1.md

 the reason for this is a "feature" of PL in that you need to have the updated due date *before* you submit the assignment, and we need time to process and add these new due dates

 if you do submit in this "nebulous window" just resubmit after you get the email, and as always feel free to reach out if questions come up!

 ---

+## Notes on Homework #1

+You have to post in the `#introductions` channel for full points.

+This lets us know that you can *find a channel on Slack*.

+notes:
+this is super important -- logging on is the first battle, you also need to be able to find the proper places to post your questions given that we have different channels for *each* assignment to help us keep questions organized with such a large class

+---